Financial Assistance for Cancer

 - Pharmacological therapy

-- Possible other cancer treatments (stem cell, hyperthermia, photodynamic and blood transfusions)
+- Possible other cancer treatments (bone marrow transplant, hyperthermia, photodynamic and blood transfusions)

 The need for cancer financial assistance is higher than ever.
 With overall cancer costs rising, and cancer representing a significant portion of total US health care spending, it is important to have additional sources of financing in order to fund cancer treatments.